aimms/function-reference/deprecated/data-management-via-a-single-data-manager-file/data-manager-files/datamanagerexport.rst

         datasets must be exported.

     *datafiles*
-        A subset of ``AllDataFiles``, containing the cases and datasets that you want to export.
+        A subset of :aimms:set:`AllDataFiles`, containing the cases and datasets that you want to export.
 Any dataset that is referred to by a case in this set is automatically added to the set.